flokno/tools.tdep/README.md

 These are a bunch of scripts and tools that facilitate working with the [TDEP method](http://ollehellman.github.io/).

+## Disclaimer

+This package is _highly_ experimental.
+Please reach out if you seriously want to use it.

 ## Installation

 - Clone the repository,